You want to give the best job interview answers, but how?

-After working for more than 6 years as a professional Recruiter, these are the tips and strategies that I’ve found have the biggest impact on who gets hired.
+After working for more than 7 years as a professional Recruiter, these are the 3 strategies that I’ve found have the biggest impact on who gets hired from a job interview.

 Let’s get started…